Lowri Turner: Health career

-Turner now works as a lifestyle advisor in London specialising in diet, having acquired a 'Diploma in Nutritional Therapy' from the Institute for Optimum Nutrition.
+Turner has a Foundation Degree in Nutritional Therapy from the University of Bedfordshire and a Diploma in Clinical Hypnosis from the Institute of Clinical Hypnosis.
+She works as a lifestyle advisor, hypnotherapist and nutritionist specialising in health and weight loss.

 Personal life

 Turner has been married twice and has three children, two with her first husband Paul Connew, and one daughter with second husband, Nicol Batra, an Indian physician, from whom she is also divorced.